-30- (The Wire): Plot

+Cheese is killed by Slim Charles for his role in Proposition Joe's murder.
+Michael becomes a stickup man and robs Vinson in his rim shop, where Michael shoots Vinson in the knee with a shotgun to force him into surrendering his drug money, in a manner similar to Omar.
+Marlo attends a high society party with Levy but leaves in frustration after Levy attempts to introduce him to developers.
+Out on the street he angers two corner boys to bait them into attacking him.
+After disarming one of them when he pulls a gun on him the dealers flee and he stands on the corner reflecting and breathing heavily.

 McNulty locates Larry and drives him back to Baltimore, stopping to look over the city on the way.

-In a closing montage: Freamon is making his miniature furniture at home; Herc is socializing at a bar with Baltimore PD members; Templeton wins a Pulitzer Prize; Slim Charles and associate meet with Spiros while the Greek listens in; Carcetti is elected governor while Campbell becomes mayor; Gus looks on as others happily work in the newsroom; Valchek replaces Daniels as Commissioner; Dukie uses the money he borrowed from Prez to feed his new drug addiction; Pearlman, now a judge, recuses herself from a case Daniels is arguing; Chris Partlow talks to Wee-Bey in the prison yard; Carcetti makes Rawls superintendent of the Maryland State Police; Bubbles eats a meal with his sister in her kitchen; Kenard is arrested.
+In a closing montage: Freamon is making his miniature furniture at home; Herc is socializing at a bar with Baltimore PD members; Templeton wins a Pulitzer Prize; Slim Charles and Fat Face Rick meet with Spiros while the Greek listens in; Carcetti is elected governor while Campbell becomes mayor; Gus looks on as others happily work in the newsroom; Valchek replaces Daniels as Commissioner; Dukie uses the money he borrowed from Prez to feed his new drug addiction; Pearlman, now a judge, recuses herself from a case Daniels is arguing as a defense attorney; Chris Partlow talks to Wee-Bey in the prison yard; Carcetti makes Rawls superintendent of the Maryland State Police; Bubbles eats a meal with his sister in her kitchen; Kenard is arrested.

 The montage ends with rapid cuts of various scenes from the show and people of Baltimore.
-McNulty gets back in his car and says to his passenger: "Let's go home".
-They drive off while the shot remains on the Jones Falls Expressway overlooking Baltimore.
+McNulty gets back in his car and says to Larry, "Let's go home".
+They drive off while the shot remains on Interstate 83 overlooking Baltimore.